-You are probably wondering about the second two pin jumper.
 The MTB is intended to be used primarily as a tool to learn and practice Morse standalone or with others over a local CW network.
-To use it in network mode, install the Enable Morse Network jumper which is next to Q1.
-Now you can directly connect two or more MTBs to communicate back and forth in Morse.
+To use it in network mode, simply connect it to another MTB with an RCA to RCA cable.
+Now you can communicate back and forth in Morse.
 This is a great way to simulate on air QSOs to learn both Morse and amateur radio CW operating procedures.
+Alternatively, the MTB can key a transceiver.
+It will safely switch keying voltages up to 60 V which should work with all modern transceivers.
+You will need a cable adapter to go from the MTB's RCA to your transceiver's 1/8 or 1/4 inch plug.